XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/install-rippled.md

 It can take several minutes for `rippled` to sync with the rest of the network, during which time it outputs warnings about missing ledgers.

-Here's an excerpt of what you can expect to see in your terminal: ***TODO: you'll see this in the CLI for the macOS install, but not for centos and ubuntu using the instructions provided in this doc.
-For centos and ubuntu - is there a benefit to giving the user a command that will display this view?
-Does such a command exist?
-If not, for centos and ubuntu - we need to give the user some other way to tell that the service is running correctly - refer them to server states?***
+Here's an excerpt of what you can expect to see in your terminal: ***TODO: you'll see this in the CLI for the macOS install because we tell them to start the service using `sudo ./rippled`, but not for centos and ubuntu.
+For centos and ubuntu, we tell the user to start the service using `sudo systemctl start rippled.service`, which starts the service, but doesn't display a log of the service starting up.
+At least for first-time start up - would it make sense to give the user this start up command (sudo ./rippled) instead so that they can see it running?
+Perhaps in Postinstall we can give them the `sudo systemctl start rippled.service` command for when they want to start the service, but don't need to see the running log?***

         2018-Oct-26 18:21:39.593738 JobQueue:NFO Auto-tuning to 6 validation/transaction/proposal threads.
         2018-Oct-26 18:21:39.599634 Amendments:DBG Amendment 4C97EBA926031A7CF7D7B36FDE3ED66DDA5421192D63DE53FFB46E43B9DC8373 is supported.